rakshit2020/Live-Streaming-Data-RAG/README.md

 # Live-Streaming-Data-RAG

-## I Built a RAG System That Listens to Live BBC News and Answers Questions About What Happened 10 Minutes Ago
+## I Built a RAG System That Listens to Live BBC News and Answers Questions About What Happened 10 Minutes Ago (read more - https://huggingface.co/blog/RakshitAralimatti/streaming-data-rag)

 ## The Problem Nobody Talks About in RAG